Carbon dioxide (CO2) lewis dot structure, molecular geometry or shape, electron geometry, bond angle, hybridization, formal charge

 Now just check the stability of the above structure with the help of the formal charge concept.

-6. Check the stability with the help of a formal charge concept
+6. Check the stability of CO2 lewis structure with the help of a formal charge concept

 “The lesser the formal charge on atoms, the better is the stability of the lewis structure.”

 To calculate the formal charge on an atom.
 Use the formula given below-

 We will calculate the formal charge for the 5th step structure.

 - Bonding electrons around carbon (two double bonds) = 8

 - ∴ (4 – 0 – 8/2) = 0 formal charge on the central carbon atom.